compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * "unexpected reuse" product toolbox vs product creation, render engine, images as first class
 * "production here means printing the new photos"
 * school photos- render engine...
-* mi- simplicity in wondows... really hard to ipck a talk to go to... grarh, stick to mainstage?
-Hop between builidngs?
-Plan ahead..... museum...
-* impossible
 * java swing gui, hard to port to web- "richly interactive"
 * "we never stopped thinking about the design"
-* I saw database migration custom emgine on your slides- why was that?
+* I saw database migration custom engine on your slides- why was that?
-* javaFX 10, awful. spiking a bunch of tings@
+* javaFX 10, awful. spiking a bunch of tings
 * unicode strings in mysql- very disruptive
 * irreversible change
 * "ubiquitious guids"
-* by the time we got to first image on teh screen, we were probably already past the point where we could reconsider those
+* "by the time we got to first image on the screen, we were probably already past the point where we could reconsider those" (tech stack choices)
 * leaving open space to do new things is much easier than going back and changing a fundamental decision
 * 4 people, wanted to work together, never could- all expensive and seniors- 4 valid solutions, not compatible.
-* team decided- needed 4 architect problem, by javing an architect of last resort. came back and found that I was the architect of last resolrt.
+* team decided- needed 4 architect problem, by having an architect of last resort. came back and found that I was the architect of last resort.
 * now thats a sign of respect- being chosen while not present...
 * "better to ask the system than to ask the whiteboard"
 * reading http://www.harpersbazaar.com/culture/features/a12063822/emotional-labor-gender-equality/ and pondering my life